GeneralBots/botbook/src/01-introduction/first-conversation.md

 ## Creating Your First Bot

 Start by creating the directory structure for your bot with folders for dialog scripts, knowledge base documents, and bot configuration.
 Add your documents to the `.gbkb/` directory including PDFs, Word documents, text files, and Markdown files.
 Optionally create tools as `.bas` files to handle specific actions like processing forms or calling APIs.
-Then restart BotServer and start chatting.
+Then restart botserver and start chatting.
 The LLM will answer questions from your documents, call your tools when appropriate, and handle the entire conversation naturally.

 ```bash
 mkdir -p mybot.gbai/mybot.gbdialog